Program Director: Rebecca Nick-Dart, PharmD, BCPS

 Elective rotations: one elective rotation per year

-The Saint Vincent Department of Pharmacy currently employs 47 full-time equivalents with 30 Pharmacists, 18 supportive personnel (technicians) and 7 pharmacy messengers.
-This staff includes the Director of Pharmacy, 20 staff pharmacists, 2 managers, 6.5 full time clinical pharmacists and 3 pharmacy residents.
-The Pharmacy Department is open 24 hours a day, 365 days a year.
+The Saint Vincent Department of Pharmacy currently employs 47 full-time equivalents with 30 Pharmacists, 16 supportive personnel (technicians) and 6 pharmacy messengers.
+This staff includes the Director of Pharmacy, 2 pharmacy managers, 1 pharmacy practice supervisor, 15 staff pharmacists, 8.5 full time clinical pharmacists and 3 pharmacy residents.
 A brief description of the Pharmacy Department follows:

 Distributive Services - Inpatient

 The Pharmacy Department has affiliations with several colleges of pharmacy including Lake Erie College of Osteopathic Medicine (LECOM) School of Pharmacy, Duquesne University, University of Pittsburgh and Ohio Northern University.
-Both general hospital pharmacy and clinical pharmacy clerkship rotations are offered for students from these schools.
+Rotations offered include community, ambulatory care, general hospital pharmacy, clinical hospital pharmacy, and administrative elective.

 To be eligible to apply, you must: